dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     program based on `Figure 1`.
 This will hopefully shake out any ambiguity in the paper.

-  - You can then use `string-to-char-array` to produce a self-replicating quine as follows:
+  - You can then test that your `quine-gen` will produce a quine program that will emit itself as follows:

-        # 1. generate byte array based on seed.c
+	    # 1. Generate the paper quine
-        ./string-to-char-array < seed.c > quine.c
+	    % ./quine-gen < seed.c > quine.c
-        # 2. concatenate seed.c to the emitted byte array
+	    # 2. Use quine to generate itself
-        cat seed.c >> quine.c
-        # 3. compile the result
-        gcc quine.c -o quine
+	    % cc quine.c -o quine
-        # 4. run it and put the output in kid.c
-        ./quine > quine-output.c
+	    % ./quine > quine-out.c
-        # 5. make sure the quine and the output it produces
-        # are identical.
+	    # 3. Check generated quine matches quine
-        diff quine.c quine-output.c
+	    % diff quine.c quine-out.c

-    If this passes: Congratulations!
+    If the `diff` matches: Congratulations!
 This is the first step in replicating Thompson's hack.
 If not start running each one at a time and look at the output.